MightyBucket/MightyBucket.github.io/docs/_posts/2017-06-01-python-physics-engine.md

 ## Summary

-I developed this alongside learning my Solid Mechanics modules at university to solidify my understanding of the subject.
+I developed this while learning my Solid Mechanics modules at university to strengthen my understanding.
 This project significantly developed my programming skills.
 The engine was derived into a game also written in Python, which was then ported to C.

 The objective of this project was to make a sandbox simulation environment that could be used to simulate a range of statics and dynamics problems.
 Users could create simple 2D shapes and attach forces to them.
 These forces could be described with simple equations.